x4dr/Fen/endworld/ewrules.md

 * If Bonus Dice are rolled, the same number of **lowest** dice are removed.
 * For Penalty Dice, the **highest** are removed instead.

-Bonus and Penalty Dice do not change the number of dice being interpreted—only the relative chances.
+Bonus and Penalty Dice do not change the number of dice being interpreted-only the relative chances.

 ---